dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Do the best you can until you know better.
-Then when you know better, do better.</q>
+<q>All courses of action are risky, so prudence is not in avoiding danger (it's impossible), but calculating risk and acting decisively.
+Make mistakes of ambition and not mistakes of sloth.
+Develop the strength to do bold things, not the strength to suffer.</q>
 <hr/>
-<p>Last updated at 2022-08-16 01:01:53 UTC</p>
+<p>Last updated at 2022-08-17 01:00:33 UTC</p>